Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Additional Method Details

-Figure~\ref{fig:datasetvs} illustrates the alignment between the synthetic blur augmentations and the in-the-wild defocus patterns.
+Given the unified bokeh annotation $K$ scale, \figref{datasetvs} illustrates the alignment between the synthetic blur augmentations and the in-the-wild defocus patterns.
 The figure visually compares examples from both data sources, demonstrating that the synthetic approach closely replicates the depth-of-field characteristics observed in real photographs.
 This alignment validates our method for unifying the blur parameter $K$ across diverse data, ensuring that the model learns consistent depth-of-field control.